matheussaboia/stats-gamersclub.API/README.md

 # This project will be a public stats of gamersclub players.
-# We be use Selenium Driver to get data of players.
+# We use Selenium Driver to get data of players.